 Early on in our grief journey the tears never seem to stop.
-It’s as if we are draining a bottomless well of pain filled tears.
-Just when we think there are no more tears left – grief wells up and our hearts aches again and again and again…
+It’s as if we are drowning in a bottomless well of pain filled tears.
+Just when we think there are no more tears left – grief wells up and our hearts ache again and again and again…

-The tears of missing someone can be a blessed gift because it is a reminder of the deep spiritual connection that we feel with this person and of the loved that we have shared – a love that remains with us to and through eternity.
-The love we have for someone who has died, to this life, does not end…it never ends…
+The tears of missing someone who has died are overwhelming but as time passes transform into a blessed gift because they are a reminder of the deep spiritual connection that we feel with this person and of the love that we have shared – a love that remains with us throughout our lives to eternity.
+The love we have for someone who has died, to this life, does not end…love never ends…

 1 Corinthians 13